fb

 Help for your child's treatment

-A cerebral palsy lawsuit may provide valuable financial compensation for your child.
+A cerebral palsy lawsuit may provide valuable financial compensation for your child's ongoing care.
+Speak with a lawyer today to learn about your options.

-After the initial focus on your child’s diagnosis, treatment and prognosis, your thoughts as a parent will no doubt turn to how will your child and family live with cerebral palsy?
+After the initial focus on your child's diagnosis, treatment and prognosis, your thoughts as a parent will turn to how your child and family will live with cerebral palsy.

 People living with cerebral palsy frequently find creative approaches to engage in activities, reach their goals, and make valuable contributions to their communities.

-While many children with cerebral palsy face communication challenges, the evolving technology of assistive devices offers continual promise to overcome these barriers.
-As a parent you can encourage early adoption of communication aids and stay informed about the latest technology available to your child.
+While many children with cerebral palsy face communication challenges, evolving assistive device technology offers continual promise.
+Encourage early adoption of communication aids and stay informed about the latest technology available to your child.

-Finally, parents should set goals for their child’s transition into adulthood.
-While cerebral palsy presents many challenges in the teenage years, many can look forward to continuing their education into college or vocational school.
-They can also begin thinking of a career path that fits within their limitations.
+Finally, parents should set goals for their child's transition into adulthood.
+While cerebral palsy presents challenges in the teenage years, many young people can look forward to continuing their education into college or vocational school, and begin thinking of a career path that fits within their capabilities.

 While health insurance, government programs, grants, community organizations, and charity may contribute to some of these costs, there is usually a shortfall that must be covered by the family itself.